Dates: July 17 (4 p.m.) – July 24 (1 p.m.) 2020. Depending on student numbers, a second week may be offered from July 24

 Recognizing the importance of a healthy and supple body, stretch and movement sessions are an integral part of the daily schedule.

-A limited number of rentals harps (lever and pedal) will be available with the fee (Pedal Harp – $275, Lever harp – $125) to be covered by the participant.
-For this reason, it is highly recommended that participants bring their own instruments, especially pedal harps, if possible.
+A limited number of rentals harps (lever and pedal) are available.
+Fee (Pedal Harp – $275, Lever harp – $125) to be covered by the participant.
+It is highly recommended that participants bring their own instruments, especially pedal harps, if possible.